iris-hunkeler/cloud-to-do-app/docs/HowToOnAWS.md

 ![structure](api-gateway-structure.png)

+# Part 3

+## Create a Lambda function
+* Create an other Lambda function, use the same settings and role as for the crud-to-do function
+* Function name: e.g. daily-to-do-notification
+* Copy the code for the function: [daily-to-do-notification](../lambda_functions/daily-to-do-notification/app.py)
+  * in the same folder, you can also find test events

-## … create an SNS topic and subscription
+## Create an SNS topic and subscription
 * **Topic**: Go to Simple Notification Service → Topics → Click “Create topic”
   * Type: Standard
   * Name: to-do-sns-topic